rlisagor/freshen/README.rst

 What's New in Version 0.2?
 --------------------------

-- Freshen now supports Background_ for a feature.
+- Freshen now supports Backgrounds_ for a feature.
 - Freshen now supports the **But** keyword for steps of Scenarios_.
 - Freshen now supports the simple case of `Step Argument Transforms`_.
 - The parser now supports several natural language aliases for a keyword.